kantale/python_lessons/projects_2025_2026/project_3/README.md

 }
 ```

-We also the edges that have the following properties:
+We also care about the edges that have the following properties:

 * the `sub` key contains a MONDO id
 * the `obj` key contains a MONDO id